EVA Air: Services

 EVA Air operated Hello Kitty-themed flights from 2005 to 2008, and reintroduced them in 2011.
-These flights have since become a popular feature of their service, with some routes experiencing high passenger load factors, typically around 85%.
+These flights remain operational as of February 2026.

 Check-in

 At Taiwan Taoyuan International Airport, EVA Air has introduced the EVA Air Check-in Kiosks at T2, counters 6A, allowing passengers to check in and print their boarding passes electronically, since December 2009.
 The kiosks are currently available at Taiwan Taoyuan International Airport and Taipei Songshan Airport.
 Over time, EVA will install these counters in airports in China and other international EVA Air destinations.
 Outside of Taiwan, it is only currently available in Los Angeles, Tokyo, and Osaka.
 Previously, passengers checking in for an EVA Air flight would have to go to an airline representative at the counters.